-Learn about the Woodland Forests: Forested areas include a wide variety of plants and animals.
+Learn about Woodland Forests: Forested areas contain a wide variety of plants and animals.
 Oaks, hickories, and many species of shrubs and wildflowers filter pollutants from the air and provide food and shelter for the birds, mammals, reptiles, and insects.
 With the aid of prairies and grasslands that control erosion, and the streams and rivers that provide drainage channels, a forest is critical to the success of many plants and animals.